lamberta/devkit-doc/api/device.md

 ### device.useDOM
 1. `{boolean} = false`

-Internal flag to use DOM.
+Whether or not to use the DOM backend.

 ### device.isIOS
 1. `{boolean}`